NadTr/laravel-album-database/readme.md

 This project allows you to run a JSON API for an album database

-To access it in heroku, go [there](http://laravel-album-db.herokuapp.com/)
+It is deployed on heroku [there](http://laravel-album-db.herokuapp.com/)

 ### Setting up
-After cloning the repo, you need to use `composer install` to download and install the dependencies.
+After cloning the git repository, you need to use `composer install` to download and install the dependencies.

 You need a PostgreSQL database, if you already have one, you can put your credentials in the .env file in the DB_... section.
 If you do not have one, you can use `docker-compose up` in the root directory to run a docker container with the `docker-compose.yml` file included.

 Serve `public/index.php` with whichever HTTP server you prefer (it must support php obviously).
 If you do not have any server set up, you can use `php artisan serve` from the root of the repository and the project will be served locally.

 ## Usage

+You can interact with the API with [Postman](https://www.getpostman.com/), and you need to be authenticated to do it.
-Register via the webpage (`yourdomain/register`), you can now interact with the api at  `yourdomain/api/albums`
+Register via the webpage (`yourdomain/api/register`), you can now interact with the api at  `yourdomain/api/albums`

 ### Album object
 A dictionary containing the following keys: